sanagrwl/alfred-workflow-lookup-git-repos/README.md

 ## Limitations

-It does not do tree traversal.
-It just searches for `.git` folders directly under the specified directories
+It does not search directories recursively.
+It just searches folders directly under the specified directories.